Newsman/CS-Cart-Newsman/README.md

 [Newsman](https://www.newsmanapp.com) addon for CS Cart.
 Sync your CS Cart customers / subscribers to [Newsman](https://www.newsmanapp.com) list / segments.

 This is the easiest way to connect your Shop with [Newsman](https://www.newsmanapp.com).
-Generate an API KEY in your [Newsman](https://www.newsmanapp.com) account, install this plugin and you will be able to sync your customers with [Newsman](https://www.newsmanapp.com) list / segments.
+Generate an API KEY in your [Newsman](https://www.newsmanapp.com) account, install this plugin and you will be able to sync your customers and subscribers with [Newsman](https://www.newsmanapp.com) list / segments.

 Installation